brucewsinc/rocketbar/rocketbar/readme.txt

 = 150517 =
 * First release of RocketBar.
 Much more to come.

+= 150523 =
+* Fixed an issue with loading the client-side resources for the plugin, as pointed out by the WordPress.org team

 == Upgrade Notice ==

 = 150517 =
 First release of RocketBar

+= 150523 =
+Initial WordPress.org release of RocketBar